SkyeAv/CinicalTrialsClassifierTwo/README.md

 ### By Skye Goetz, Gwênlyn Glusman, and Jackie Lindstrom

-A Trompt-Derived Multiheaded Framework For Binomial Clinical Trial Classification Given an AACT Snapshot.
+A Trompt-Derived Multiheaded Transformer Framework For Binomial Clinical Trial Classification Given an AACT Snapshot.

 ## Usage (With Nix Direnv)